-Tim Robinson was a fellow at the NATO Defense College in Rome in the summer of 2018, where he conducted research on Turkish Foreign policy and defense strategy, with a particular focus on Turkish Air-Defense Strategy.
-Tim is also a Master of Global Affairs candidate at the Munk School of Global Affairs and Public Policy at the University of Toronto.
-In addition to serving as CDS’s Editor-in-Chief, he serves as Editor-in-Chief for Global Conversations.
+Tim Robinson’s writing has been featured in top international affairs outlets including The Diplomat, War on the Rocks and has been cited in Foreign Policy.
+Robinson was a fellow at the NATO Defense College in Rome in 2018, where he conducted research on Turkish Foreign policy and defense strategy, with a particular focus on Turkish Air-Defense Strategy.
+Robinson holds a Master of Global Affairs from the University of Toronto’s Munk School of Global Affairs and Public Policy and a B.A. in History from Queen’s University.
+In addition to serving as CDS’s Editor-in-Chief, he previously served as Editor-in-Chief for Global Conversations.

 Jeremiah is CDS’s Director of Communications and is working as a Public Affairs Consultant and Environmental Planner at Hardy Stevenson and Associates, Ltd. in Toronto, ON.
 He holds a Master’s in Environment and Sustainability and a B.A. in Political Science from Western University — as well a Professional Certificate in Energy Innovation and Emerging Technologies from Stanford University.

-Jeremiah’s multidisciplinary background has enabled him to explore a wide range of career opportunities allowing him to work with: Ontario Power Generation, The Nuclear Water Management Organization, Microsoft, The Toronto and Region Conservation Authority, The Ministry of Natural Resources and Forestry, Hydro One, Toronto Hydro, KMW Energy, Peel Region, York Region, Metrolinx, Enbridge, and several others.
+Pariag’s multidisciplinary background has enabled him to explore a wide range of career opportunities allowing him to work with: Ontario Power Generation, The Nuclear Water Management Organization, Microsoft, The Toronto and Region Conservation Authority, The Ministry of Natural Resources and Forestry, Hydro One, Toronto Hydro, KMW Energy, Peel Region, York Region, Metrolinx, Enbridge, and several others.